mfrafael/presetCatalog/README.md

-# XMP Preset Manager for Adobe Lightroom
+# Preset Catalog for Adobe Lightroom

 ## Overview

-XMP Preset Manager is a tool designed to help photographers and editors efficiently organize Adobe Lightroom/Camera Raw XMP presets.
+Preset Catalog is a tool designed to help photographers and editors efficiently organize Adobe Lightroom/Camera Raw XMP presets.
 It provides a simple interface to update cluster and group information in XMP files, making preset management more intuitive and structured in Lightroom.

 ## Key Features